JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 Please do let me know if there are any more FAQs you'd like to see here.
 Thanks for reading! 💖

+Much appreciation to [Julie Jones](https://twitter.com/codewithjulie) and [Sylvana Santos](https://linkedin.com/in/sylvanaelizabethsantos) for advice and feedback in writing this post!